 Email us dimensioned photos or drawings if you have questions about pricing and delivery of any faithful reproduction wood window sash.

-"Innovation" is everywhere, but if you need new old wood window sash, you
+"Innovation" is everywhere, but if you need new, old-fashioned wood window sash, you

 don't want innovation - - you want sound, faithful reproduction wood window sash!